What happens when someone runs a Google search for your brand, industry, product, or service?

 Let’s start with two characteristics that aren’t traditionally keystones of the SEO industry:

-If you have to look really hard and squint your eyes to see if an SEO company is honest and transparent, they probably aren’t.
-These are characteristics that should jump off the page and/or be immediately evident when having a conversation with a representative from the company.
+If you have to look really hard and squint your eyes to see if a search engine optimization company is honest and transparent, they probably aren’t.
+These are characteristics that should jump off the web page and/or be immediately evident when having a conversation with a representative from the company.
 Integrity is the number one reason we are familiar with SEO agencies getting the boot.

-There’s absolutely no way for an SEO company to guarantee you’ll end up on page one of Google.
+There’s absolutely no way for a search engine optimization company to guarantee you’ll end up on page one of Google.
 If you hear someone tell you this, run as fast as you possibly can in the other direction and never come back.
 They’re either incredibly inexperienced and full of themselves, or they’re trying to rip you off.
 There’s almost no in between.

-However, this isn’t to say an SEO company can’t make promises and point to key deliverables.
+However, this isn’t to say a search engine optimization company can’t make promises and point to key deliverables.
 You just want to make sure the results they’re suggesting are realistic.
 Here are some good deliverables to keep an eye out for: